pnp/blog/content/post/what-s-up-with-markdown.md

 draft: false

 ---
-[Perhaps you\'ve noticed a technology called Markdown that\'s been showing up in a lot of web sites and apps lately.
+[Perhaps you've noticed a technology called Markdown that's been showing up in a lot of web sites and apps lately.
 This article will explain Markdown and help you get started reading and writing it.

-Markdown is a simple way to format text using ordinary punctuation marks, and it\'s very useful in Microsoft 365.
+Markdown is a simple way to format text using ordinary punctuation marks, and it's very useful in Microsoft 365.
 For example, [Microsoft Teams supports markdown formatting](https://support.microsoft.com/en-us/office/use-markdown-formatting-in-teams-4d10bd65-55e2-4b2d-a1f3-2bebdcd2c772?WT.mc_id=m365-27330-rogerman) in chat messages and SharePoint has a [Markdown web